-The Hyde Park Homeowners Association Board of Directors welcomes residents at all levels of play to enjoy the enclosed, climate-controlled Pickleball courts.
+The Hyde Park Homeowners Association Board of Directors welcomes residents at all levels of play to enjoy the outdoor and enclosed, climate-controlled pickleball courts.
 The following guidance should be followed as a condition of use.

-- 1. Good sportsmanship must be observed at all times.
+- Good sportsmanship must be observed at all times.
 Resolution of any disputes will be made by the Pickleball Committee. - 2.
-Access to the building is 6 am-midnight daily. - 3.
-A code is required to open the court door.
-The code may not be shared with non-residents. - 4.
-Residents should not "prop" the exterior clubhouse door open. - 5.
+The building and courts are open 24/7. - 3.
+A resident code is required to open the indoor court door.
+The code may not be shared with non-residents.
+The outdoor court gate code is 8450. - 4.
+Residents should not "prop" the exterior Clubhouse door open. - 5.
 Residents are required to escort any guests into the building and remain with all of them. - 6.
 Heat and AC units should be adjusted as makes sense, lights turned off, and door locked upon departure. - 7.
-Pickleball is the only sport allowed on the courts unless a variance is approved by the HOA Board. - 8.
+Pickleball is the only activity allowed on the courts unless a variance is approved by the HOA Board. - 8.
 Appropriate shoes are required.
-Street shoes shall not be worn.
+To prevent damage to the floor, shoes worn on the street are not allowed on the courts.
 Only non-marking shoes are permitted.
-Removal of any marks is the responsibility of the resident. - 9.
-No alcoholic beverages, food, gum, or glass are permitted. - 10.
+No black-soled shoes are allowed. - 9.
+No GUM, alcoholic beverages, food, or glass are permitted. - 10.
 Pets are not allowed. - 11.
-No one may earn income using the courts per HOA policy. - 12.
+No resident may earn income using the courts per HOA policy. - 12.
 The guidelines contained in this Pickleball Manual are approved by the HOA Board.
 Per the HOA Covenants Article III, Section 3, Part D: "Each Owner shall have a right and easement of use and enjoyment in and to the Common Area which shall be appurtenant to and shall pass with the title to each Lot, subject to the right of the Homeowners Association to suspend the Owner's right to use of the facilities for the Owner's infraction of the Homeowners Association's published rules and regulations".